 A breathing space

 After years of toiling in academic life, maybe you want to take some time out just to watch movies and eat home food.
 Some want to read books, write books, and a few others want to travel.
-High school can be enduring and toxic and may threaten the very roots of our mental health.
+The last years of school can be enduring and toxic and may threaten the very roots of our mental health.
 Keeping it on track is very important.
 Taking care of ourselves and making our life choices is the very essence of a gap year.
 It gives you a breathing space for your mind and soul.
 This breathing space will help connect us to our creative roots and open a view of avenues.
 It will help us discover courses and subjects that we identify with.

 Also read: A COLLECTION OF RARE, OLD PHOTOS OF KERALA